 Learn more about what to expect as customer service manager.

-Working as a dispensing optician you'll fit and sell glasses and other optical aids, such as contact lenses, to adults and children, working from the prescriptions of optometrists and ophthalmologists.
+You'll fit and sell glasses and other optical aids to adults and children, working from the prescriptions of optometrists and ophthalmologists.
 You'll advise customers on lenses and frames including how to wear and care for them.

-Working hours are generally 9am to 6pm and you’ll need to pass a three-year course in ophthalmic dispensing at a training institution approved by the General Optical Council (GOC).
+You'll need to pass a three-year course in ophthalmic dispensing at a training institution approved by the General Optical Council (GOC).